-The Company's ACL methodology considers many factors including, but not limited to, historical loss experience and estimated defaults based on portfolio trends, delinquencies, and future economic conditions that will impact the amount of such future losses.
-Management's expectation of future economic conditions is reflected in management's selected economic forecast, ranging from mild, medium, to severe, based on various economic information including forecasted levels of employment, visitor arrivals and spending, interest rates and real estate prices.
-Management also incorporates qualitative adjustments to the quantitative model to capture the impact of events that are not easily captured in the model.
+The Company's ACL methodology considers many factors, including, but not limited to, historical loss experience and estimated defaults based on portfolio trends, delinquencies, and future economic conditions that will impact the amount of such future losses.
+Management's expectation of future economic conditions is reflected in management's selected economic forecast, which is derived from a model that utilizes an unemployment rate forecast as the input.
+Management also incorporates qualitative overlays to the quantitative model to capture the impact of events that are not easily captured in the model.

-Determining the appropriate economic forecast adjustment and level of qualitative overlays is inherently subjective and relies on significant judgment.
+Determining the appropriate economic forecast and level of qualitative overlays is inherently subjective and relies on significant judgment.
 Given the magnitude of the impact of the economic forecast and qualitative overlays and significant amount of judgment required by management in developing these estimates, performing audit procedures to evaluate the reasonableness of the ACL required a high degree of auditor judgment, an increased extent of audit effort, and the need to involve more experienced audit professionals.